x211321/VGC-Analyze/README.md

 Download the **VGC_Analyze_script.zip** file from the [releases page](https://github.com/x211321/VGC_Analyze/releases) and extract it somewhere on your hard drive.

-The required dependencies can be installed via the package manager.
+The required dependencies can be installed via the distributions package manager.

 Debian/Ubuntu/Mint
 ```